xcape-io/ArduinoProps/help/Arduino_Props.md

 - constant sustaining of Arduino code (YUN)
 - real-time notification, monitoring and control (human scale)

-# Escape room 2.0 constraints on props
+# Escape room 2.0 constraints on prop
 Escape game are opened 7 days a week and particularly booked during weekends and usually until midnight.
 Therefore their uptime must be close to 100% and incidents must be worked-around immediately by the game master (manual commands).

 Escape Room Props operation and performance impact directly escape game customer experience.
 Therefore notifications must be processed in human-scale real-time, automatically or manually by a non-technological user (the game master).